MithrilJS/mithril.js/docs/trust.md

 ### How it works

-By default, Mithril escapes all values in order to prevent a class of security problems called [XSS injections](https://en.wikipedia.org/wiki/Cross-site_scripting).
+By default, Mithril.js escapes all values in order to prevent a class of security problems called [XSS injections](https://en.wikipedia.org/wiki/Cross-site_scripting).

 ```javascript
 var userContent = "<script>alert('evil')</script>"